Standard

 Primary use cases

-High-performance storage for S3 Express One Zone, latency-sensitive ML checkpointing, Spark/Trino cache tier with fast metadata operations.
+High-performance storage for S3 Express One Zone, latency-sensitive ML checkpointing, Spark/Trino cache tier with fast metadata operations, GPU training checkpoint synchronization across thousands of nodes.